Who is Global Partners?

-Between its terminals, convenience stores and gas stations, Global employs more than 260 people in the greater Albany area and throughout New York.
-In 2016, approximately $675 million in New York fuel and product taxes were collected and passed on to the state by Global’s wholesale and retail distribution business.
+Between its terminals, convenience stores and gas stations, Global employs more than 250 people in the greater Albany area.
+In 2017, approximately $660 million in New York fuel and product taxes were collected and passed on to the state by Global’s wholesale and retail distribution business.

 What does Global do at the Albany terminal?

 Global is permitted to receive, store and distribute a wide variety of bulk liquid commodities, including gasoline, diesel fuel, home heating oil, kerosene, crude oil, and renewable fuels such as ethanol and bio-based diesel.
 There is also a nearby propane storage and distribution facility.

 What fuels are currently brought to the Albany terminal?

 Gasoline, ethanol, diesel and other bio fuels.
 At this time, no crude oil is brought into the facility.